avanhatt/icse22ae-kani/README.md

 ----

 # Part 1: Section 4.1: Prevalence of dynamic trait objects.
+#### Time estimate: XX minutes.

 This section includes a simple study to get a rough estimate of the prevalence of our feature of interest, dynamic trait objects, within the Rust ecosystem.

-This component of the artifact consists of a python script that (1) downloads the top 500 crates sorted by greatest number of downloads, (2) counts the number of explicit trait objects
+This component of the artifact consists of a python script that (1) downloads the top 500 crates sorted by greatest number of downloads, (2) estimates the number of explicit trait objects by search for the `dyn` keywords, and (3) estimates the number of implicit dynamic trait objects by searching a debug output of compiling with Rust for the line `get_vtable`, which is logged at vtable use.

- on October 2, 2021.

-To estimate the use of explicit dynamic trait objects, To estimate the implicit use of dynamic trait objects, we invoked a debug build of the Rust compiler via 735 cargo build and searched the debug output for the line get_vtable, 736 which is logged at vtable use.
-This is likely an over-estimate of the 737 dynamic trait objects that are actually used in functionality a user 738 might want to verify for these crates, but it does provide an indica- 739 tion of how often verification tools that integrate with Cargo will 740 encounter linked dynamically dispatched code.

 # Part 2: Section 4.2: Case study: Firecracker.
+#### Time estimate: 30 minutes.

 # Part 3: 4.3: Dynamic Dispatch Test Suite.
+#### Time estimate: 5 minutes.

 Table 1 includes a summary of how related Rust verifications tools perform on a representative subset of our verification test cases.